 Theory and practice of modern dance at the intermediate level.
 Development of movement quality and performance skills.
 Prerequisites: DAN232 or permission of instructor.
-Course Note: May be repeated for a total of two (2) credits.
+Course Note: DAN235 may be repeated for credit.

 DAN235AA 2 credits 5 periods Modern Dance IV: Intensive